Government's COVID-19 relief measures: What businesses need to know.

 Keep in mind that employees aren’t considered “furloughed” if they’re on vacation leave, maternity leave, sick leave, or a sabbatical.

-The CEWS initiative will continue to run until at least June 2021.
-The deadline for application is currently January 31st, 2021.
+The CEWS initiative will continue to run until at least June 5th, 2021.
+The deadline for applications is currently August 12th, 2021.

 Insurance and Pension Plan Refunds